batyatonny/batyatonny/README.md

-# 👋 I'm Batya Tonny a.k.a DevB
+# 👋 I'm Batya Tonny a.k.a DevBx

 <div align="justify">
  A Full Stack Developer currently i'm working with JavaScript technologies.
 Right now i'm focused on learning Back End Web Development And Blockchain .
 I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.